World Class Travel & Tours

 Pompeii was discovered in the sixteenth century while excavating for a canal.
 However, serious excavations did not commence until around 1860.
 Of all of the ruins this is the largest excavated site.

 At the time of the eruption the area of Pompeii was about 160 acres.
 The population of the city could have been in excess of 30,000 people.
-Eerie plaster casts of victims of the eruption can be seen in Pompeii.
+Eerie plaster casts of victims of the eruption, such as the one shown above, can be seen in Pompeii.

 Pompeii statue.